Twingate/terraform-provider-twingate/docs/data-sources/users.md

 - `is_admin` (Boolean) Indicates whether the User is an admin
 - `last_name` (String) The last name of the User
 - `role` (String) Indicates the User's role.
 Either ADMIN, DEVOPS, SUPPORT, or MEMBER.
+- `type` (String) Indicates the User's type.
+Either MANUAL or SYNCED.